mattkieblesz/opendevblog/content/articles/Pair-programming-experience.md

 3. Follow up.

     Here you have time to focus on other person, but this is expected, hence less room for resentment to kick in.
 So after the session follow up with what you think about each other performances.
 Be tech rather then psych specific.
-Telling someone that should be more assertive won't do any good, but telling someone to read up few articles or write article on company's blog with his thoughts on the subject they were lacking knowledge on will make him/her assertive.
+Telling someone to be more assertive won't do any good, but telling someone to read up few articles or write article on company's blog with his thoughts on the subject they were lacking knowledge on will make him/her assertive.

 ## Action